How to Make a Simple Hawaiian Loco Moco Recipe at Home

 How to Cook Loco Moco Rice

-You can use any rice to make Loco Moco, that’s the great thing about this dish.
-However, the traditional one is made with short-grain rice that’s cooked until sticky.
+The great thing about Loco Moco is that you can use any rice.
+However, the traditional one is made with short-grain rice cooked until sticky.

-The easiest way to make sticky rice is using a rice cooker
+The easiest way to make sticky rice is to use a rice cooker

-• Rinse the rice around 3 times to get rid of dirt and starches and place it inside the rice cooker.
+• Rinse the rice three times to remove dirt and starches and place it inside the rice cooker.

 • Fill the rice cooker with water until it covers the rice.
 Close with a lid and turn it on.